jan-forest/autoencodix-reproducibility/README.md

     - `bash run_SC-UL_exp<N>.sh
  - The scripts will attempt to upload the results to a nextcloud, this will fail for you, because you don't have our nextcloud credentials in your .env file.
 So the error can be ignored and does not interfere with result generation.

+# Normal Readme
-# Normal README AUTOENCODIX
+# AUTOENCODIX

-Autoencoders are deep-learning-based networks for dimension reduction and embedding by a combination of compressing encoder and decoder structure for non-linear and multi-modal data integration with promising application to complex biological data from large-scale omics measurements.
+Autoencoders are deep-learning based networks for dimension reduction and embedding by a combination of compressing encoder and decoder structure for non-linear and multi-modal data integration with promising application to complex biological data from large-scale omics measurements.
 Current ongoing research and publication provide many exciting architectures and implementations of autoencoders.
-However, there is a lack of easy-to-use and unified implementation covering the whole pipeline of autoencoder applications.
+However, there is a lack of easy-to-use and unified implementation covering the whole pipeline of autoencoder application.
 Consequently, we present `AUTOENCODIX` with the following features:
 - Multi-modal data integration for any numerical or categorical data
 - Different autoencoder architectures: